 Cooperative Christian Ministry has continued to grow each year.
 In 2006, over 800 volunteers delivered services to over 20,000 people for direct assistance in some manner of food, shelter, or financial assistance through CCM.

 Today, over 130 churches, over 100 businesses and organizations, and thousands of individuals actively support the ministry.

 CCM remains committed to its mission:

->

-> To provide immediate assistance to residents of Concord, Kannapolis, and Cabarrus County who are experiencing crisis in the areas of food, shelter and finances AND to provide them access to resources that will empower them to make lasting life changes.
+To provide immediate assistance to members of our community who are experiencing crisis in the areas of food, shelter, or finances while engaging them in a series of actions that will empower them to move beyond crisis.

->

-> CCM will continue to evaluate the developing needs of our community.
+CCM will continue to evaluate the developing needs of our community.
 As those needs are identified, CCM will foster relationships and establish collaborative efforts that match the best resources of our community with the most basic human needs.
 CCM will also seek out or develop new programs consistent with its mission, that will empower individuals and families to ensure a brighter future.

 CCM provides crisis financial assistance, food, and counseling.
 Support for this Ministry is provided by churches, civic groups, organizations, and individuals that give their time and money to aid the people of Concord, Kannapolis, and Cabarrus County.